KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/devsecops/dependency-track.md

   </TabItem>

   <TabItem value="externalsecret">
-  Store DependencyTrack URL and Token in the AWS Parameter Store with the following format:
+  Store Dependency-Track URL and Token in the AWS Parameter Store with the following format:

   ```yaml
   "ci-dependency-track":